mojaloop/documentation/docs/community/contributing/design-review.md

       validation and bug fixes.
 - Transfer Flow Discovery Phase:
     - Any change in discovery phase API request handling e.g.:
-        - Any change to account lookup API request handling implementation(s) and/or calls to internal or external " oracles".
+        - Any change to account lookup API request handling implementation(s) and/or call flows to and from internal or external "oracles".
 - Transfer Flow Agreement Phase:
     - Any change in agreement phase API request handling e.g.:
         - Any change to the storage, retrieval, processing or display of agreement phase data or meta-data.
+        - Any change to agreement phase API request handling implementation(s) and/or call flows to and from internal or external entities.
 - Transfer Flow Transfer (clearing) Phase:
     - Any change in transfer clearing phase API request handling, e.g.:
         - Any change related to the process of deciding whether to clear a transfer of reject it based on the available